WallarooLabs/wally/orchestration/pulumi/README.md

 ### Azure-VM

 The Azure VM module handles creating the single virtual machine in Azure and the related network components, etc. The state for this is stored in Pulumi.
 This module was designed for use in creating base images in Azure since this cannot be done via a VMSS.

+### Azure-k8s

+The k8s module handles creating the Azure AKS kubernetes along with the network policy, Service Principal, etc. The state for this is stored in Pulumi.

 ## Configuration